Open-Tech-Foundation/js-cli-args/README.md

 - Currently `true` or `false` in the arguments will be parsed as string, Eg: `--foo=false` => `{ foo: 'false' }`

-  `The auto-infer boolean types feature can be implemented later based user requests.`
+  The `auto-infer` boolean types feature can be implemented later based on the user requests.

 ## References